OhadR/authentication-flows/authentication-flows/README.md

 9. The user receives the email and clicks the link.
 If a configurable expiration time has not elapsed, and if the link is valid, this takes them to a "account activated successfully" page, with link to login page.

-See a demo on YouTube: https://www.youtube.com/watch?v=VdbS7EIbBCc
+See a demo with explanations on YouTube: https://www.youtube.com/watch?v=VdbS7EIbBCc

 Forgot Password Flow
 -------------